 \subsubsection{The L\"u-Page-Pope set-up}

-Let $L$ be the total space of a complex line bundle over a single Fano K\"ahler Einstein manifold, whose Euler class is a rational multiple of the first Chern class of the base, equipped with the same geometry as in section \ref{DancerWangSetUpSection}.
-L\"u-Page-Pope \cite{LuPagePopeQEinstein} have found Ricci flat metrics on $L \times S^{m},$ for $m > 1,$ of warped product type by exhibiting an explicit formula.
-More generally, in their construction the factor $S^{m}$ can be replaced by any Einstein manifold $(N^{d_2},h_2)$ of positive Ricci curvature.
-Suppose that $\Ric_N = (d_2-1) h_2.$ Then, with the same notation as in section \ref{DancerWangSetUpSection} to describe the metric on the $S^1$-bundle, the metric on the principal hypersurface is given by the warped product
+Let $L$ be the total space of a complex line bundle over a single Fano K\"ahler Einstein manifold whose Euler class is a rational multiple of the first Chern class of the base, equipped with the same geometry as in section \ref{DancerWangSetUpSection}.
+L\"u-Page-Pope \cite{LuPagePopeQEinstein} have found Ricci flat metrics of warped product type on $L \times S^{m},$ for $m > 1,$ by exhibiting an explicit formula.
+This section shows that all of their examples also support complete steady and expanding Ricci solitons, thus proving Theorem \ref{RSInLuPagePopeSetUp}.
+In fact, as L\"u-Page-Pope remark, the factor $S^{m}$ can be replaced by any Einstein manifold $(N^{d_2},h_2)$ of positive Ricci curvature.
+Suppose that $\Ric_N = (d_2-1) h_2.$ Then, with the same notation for the metric on the principal circle bundle as in section \ref{DancerWangSetUpSection}, the metric on the principal hypersurface is given by the warped product